cognitive-catalyst/WA-Testing-Tool/examples/blind.md

 Given an training set of Assistant intents with optional entities set, the user wants to test its performance by using a blind set.

 ## Workflow
-Unlike k fold process, no seperate folds will be created.
+Unlike k fold process, no separate folds will be created.
 Only one workspace is going to be trained using all of the training set.
 After the testing, both the test output and the `previous_test_out` are feed into `createPrecisionCurve.py` for plotting curves.

 ## Input file
 `config.ini`